Medicare 101: How Does Medicare Work?

 Note: If you get a screening flexible sigmoidoscopy or screening colonoscopy in an outpatient hospital setting or an ambulatory surgical center, you pay 25% of the Medicare-approved amount.

-For some people diagnosed with heart failure.
-You pay 20% of the Medicare approved amount for the doctor’s services.
 You pay a copayment but no more than the Part A hospital stay deductible if you get the device as a hospital outpatient.
 The Part B deductible applies.

-Checks for diabetes.
 These screenings are covered if you have any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
-Tests are also covered if you answer yes to two or more of the following questions:

 - Are you age 65 or older?